Long before I became an immigration attorney defending immigrants against fraud scams, I was alerted about false friends.

 A popular song during my teenage years warned, “Smiling faces show no traces of the evil that lurks within.”

-Today, as a deportation defense lawyer, I know the sad truth of smiling faces.
+Today, as a green card lawyer helping immigrants win permanent residence, I know the sad truth of smiling faces.
 They can destroy immigration hopes and dreams.

 Immigration fraud is a silent epidemic.
 It sucks the life blood out of many deserving immigrant families.

 Many immigrants are too afraid to alert authorities.

 Notarios often pose a unique immigration fraud problem.